 This post may contain affiliate links.
 Read our disclosure policy here.

 Craving fried rice, but don’t have leftover cold rice?
 No worries, you can still enjoy fluffy flavorful fried rice in less than 30 minutes from start to finish.
 Bring out your Instant Pot!
+This Instant Pot Fried Rice is here to stay!

 I know I preach that the best fried rice starts with cold leftover rice.
 Well, it turns out you can make fluffy fried rice in an Instant Pot and it’s a game-changer!